Sunday, September 15, 2013

 I am actually at a good breaking point with two exhibitions in the coming months of my Identity and Legacy series.
 My husband is hard at work making frames for me.
 I'll be hanging that show later this month and giving several talks in conjunction with it.

-As my window of time narrows, I've been working on a small series of paintings on my friend Dora's Holocaust stories.
+As my window of time narrows, I've been working on a small series of paintings on my friend's Holocaust stories.
 I spoke some time ago with an organization that focuses on Holocaust education.
 They suggested I introduce some of my paintings into educational settings.
 With that in mind I'd like to have a small group that tell powerful stories.
-As you may recall I had done the painting We Walk Together for the Jewish Artists' Lab based on Dora's story of a death march from Auschwitz.
+As you may recall I had done the painting We Walk Together for the Jewish Artists' Lab based on my friend's story of a death march from Auschwitz.

 She looked around in vain until she noticed a small space under the stairs.
 There was a small door, maybe two feet wide.
 I used a bit of artistic license and made it a hole with a more interesting form.
 It was too small for a person, but in desperation she twisted her body to squeeze her head and shoulders in, then her hips and last her feet.
 Still in her nightclothes she crouched in fearful silence.
 Above her head she heard the guards' boots resounding on the steps as they ran up the stairs.
 Then shots of the unfortunate 10% soon followed.